Remote Patient Monitoring in California.

 How does RPM work for providers in California?

-Remote Patient Monitoring (RPM) is fully available to California providers through Medicare CPT codes 99453, 99454, 99457, 99458.
+Remote Patient Monitoring (RPM) is available to California providers through Medicare CPT codes 99453, 99454, 99457, 99458.
 Medicare covers RPM federally at uniform rates.
 Medi-Cal provides full supplementary coverage for dual-eligible patients.
-CCN Health provides FDA-cleared cellular devices, automated EHR documentation, and 24/7 clinical monitoring for California practices and facilities implementing RPM programs.
+With 6.5M residents aged 65+ (16.4% of the population) and high prevalence of diabetes, heart disease, hypertension, California has strong demand for continuous vital sign monitoring.
+CCN Health provides FDA-cleared cellular devices and automated EHR documentation — integrating with 6+ major health systems including Kaiser Permanente and Sutter Health implementing RPM programs.
+California's dense urban healthcare market supports strong adoption of remote care programs.

 Medicare Billing